 - Bodum: Coffee aficionados will flock to this popular maker of French presses and other high-quality coffee-making equipment

 - Hertz Car Rental: If you need to rent a car in Paris, this is one good option to consider

 The mezzanine-level "Universal Resto" food court offers 13 gourmet food stalls with delicacies from around the world, including French, Moroccan, Japanese, or Mexican.
 All major credit cards are accepted.
 If you want to pick up something to nibble later, try the Ragueneau/Patisserie du Louvre pastry shop on the same level of the shopping center.

 Nearby Sights and Attractions to Enjoy:

 Shopping in the French capital is never boring or standard if you know where to go, and finding special gifts or rare items is always a possibility.
-Check out our guide to the nearby Palais Royale, with its sumptuous shopping galleries, for more places to roam and window-shop in close reach of the Louvre.
-Also check out our guide to the best boutiques and concept stores in Paris, including Colette, a favorite among the global fashion set, and offering the latest trends in men and women's fashion, design and home items.
+Check out the nearby Palais Royale, with its sumptuous shopping galleries, for more places to roam and window-shop in close reach of the Louvre.
+Also check out the best boutiques and concept stores in Paris, including Colette, a favorite among the global fashion set, and offering the latest trends in men and women's fashion, design and home items.